We want to make sure children and young people in Canberra get the healthiest start in life.

 - best plan for the future healthcare needs of our children.

-The new plan will cover all ACT public health services across the health continuum, from staying healthy, accessing care in the community or hospital, to rehabilitation and end of life care.
+The new Plan will cover all ACT publicly funded and delivered health services across the care continuum, from staying healthy, accessing care in the community or hospital, to rehabilitation and end of life care.
+We will also be looking at how we can improve local access to services and strengthen shared care arrangements where children and families are accessing specialist care interstate.

-It will complement other work already underway to improve the health of, and services for, Canberra’s young people, including the maternity access strategy, Year 7 Health Check and 2019-20 Budget commitments to increase health care services available for children and young people.
+The Plan will complement other work already underway to improve the health of, and services for, Canberra’s children and young people, including expansion of the Centenary Hospital for Women and Children, the maternity access strategy, Year 7 Health Check and ongoing work on development of a first 1000 days strategy for the ACT.